arunppsg/TadGAN/README.md

 # TadGAN: Time Series Anomaly Detection Using Generative Adversarial Networks

-This is a Python3 / [Tensorflow](https://www.tensorflow.org/) implementation
+This is a Python3 / [Pytorch](https://pytorch.org/) implementation
 of [TadGAN](https://arxiv.org/abs/2009.07769) paper.

 ## Data:

-The model has been trained on `Exhange 2 - CPC Results` signal from [NAB real ad exhange](https://github.com/numenta/NAB/tree/master/data/realAdExchange) dataset.
-The anomaly labels for the signal can be found in the [labels folder](https://github.com/numenta/NAB/tree/master/labels).
+The TadGAN architecture can be used for detecting anomalies in time series data.

+## Pretrained Model:

+The trained model is saved in the `Model` directory.
+The training is incomplete and the model has to be retrained for other datasets.

 ## Architecture:

 The model implements an encoder and decoder as generator and two critics as discriminators as described in the paper.
 The loss function is wasserstein loss with gradient penalty.

-## Pretrained Model:

-The trained model is saved in the `Model` directory.
-The training is incomplete and the model has to be retrained for other datasets.

 ## Usage:

-1. Format of the dataset - The dataset should have a column names as `value` containing the signals.
+1. Format of the dataset - The dataset should have a column names as `signal` containing the signals.

 2. Delete the contents of the directory `Model`.

 3. Change the file name `exchange-2_cpc_results.csv` in `main.py` to the name of your dataset.

-## Note:
-The architecture in the original paper uses `linear` activation function but the activation function here used is `sigmoid`.